Types Of Fabric And Their Uses – Best Guide

 Manufacturers make rayon, a semi-synthetic fabric, from wood pulp.
 People know rayon for its softness, durability, and breathability.

 Designers commonly use rayon fabric in garments such as dresses, blouses, and linings.
-Additionally, people also use rayon in home decor items such as curtains, bedding, and upholstery.
+People also use rayon in home decor items such as curtains, bedding, and upholstery.

 Acrylic